Vanishing of Invariant 2-Jet Differentials and Improved Hyperbolicity Degree Bounds in Dimension Two: Introduction

 on the affine chart \(X\cap \{T\neq 0\}\) to express every element in the coordinate ring \(\mathbb{C}[x,y,z]/(R)\) uniquely and efficiently as a polynomial in \(\mathbb{C}[x,y,z]\) with \(\deg_y < d\).
 The reduction is achieved by directly eliminating all higher powers \(y^k\) with \(k > d\): performing Euclidean division on the exponent \(k\) by \(d\) gives \(k = d p + q\), and substituting \((y^d)^p = (-1 - x^{d} - z^{d} - x^a)^p\) reduces the term to \(y^q\) multiplied by an expression in \(x\) and \(z\).
 The strategic choice of \(y\)—rather than the seemingly more natural choice \(z\)—as the reduction variable is essential to our algorithm (see again Lemma~\ref{Lemma-divisibility}).

-It is precisely this careful choice of the defining equation that allows us to rapidly set up a finite linear system, thereby reducing a computationally prohibitive problem to a tractable one.
-As an additional technical simplification, one may work modulo a prime number—for instance, \(p = 19\)—since if a linear system with integer coefficients admits no nontrivial solution modulo \(p\), then it admits none over \(\mathbb{Z}\) (and hence over \(\mathbb{C}\)).
-For the purpose of demonstrating the effectiveness of our method, we currently focus only on the degree \(17\) case; the vanishing lemmas for degrees \(16\) and \(15\) will be addressed in a subsequent paper.
-It is not our intention here to push the approach to its computational limits---a more efficient algorithm (C code instead of Maple code) will be explored in future work.
-Finally, we implement this procedure in Maple to verify all the required vanishing results (see the Appendix). \end{itemize}
+This careful choice of the defining equation enables us to rapidly set up a finite linear system, transforming a computationally prohibitive problem into a tractable one.
+As a further technical simplification, one may work modulo a prime --- say $p = 19$ --- since a linear system with integer coefficients that has no nontrivial solution modulo $p$ also has none over $\mathbb{Z}$ (and hence over $\mathbb{C}$).
+To demonstrate the effectiveness of our method, we focus here on the degree $17$ case.
+Finally, we implement this procedure in Maple to verify all the required vanishing results.\footnote{The Maple file, together with an explanatory PDF and a PDF of the run results, is available at: \url{https://xiesongyan.github.io/}.} \end{itemize}

-\begin{rmk} Although the present work focuses on vanishing results for \(2\)-jet differentials in dimension two — precisely those required for the Kobayashi conjecture on surfaces — our methods and techniques are designed to extend naturally to higher dimensions and higher jet orders.
-This generalizability positions our approach as a valuable tool for future progress on the Kobayashi conjecture, particularly in the pursuit of lower degree bounds.
-As a guiding principle in the field, it is well understood that establishing hyperbolicity for lower degrees becomes increasingly subtle and challenging; we believe the framework introduced here opens new avenues for addressing these more difficult cases. \end{rmk}

 Equipped with the two Key Vanishing Lemmas, we are now ready to state our main results.
-A notable methodological departure from the earlier works of P\u{a}un~\cite{mihaipaun2008} and Rousseau~\cite{Rousseau2009} is that our proof avoids the subtle application of slanted vector fields of pole order $3$.
-Instead, we employ slanted vector fields of pole order $7$, which suffice for our purposes.
+A notable methodological departure from the earlier works of P\u{a}un~\cite{mihaipaun2008} and Rousseau~\cite{Rousseau2009} is that our proof avoids the subtle and somewhat exceptional slanted vector fields of pole order $3$.
+Instead, we employ slanted vector fields of pole order $7$, which are generically globally generated and abundant; these suffice for our purposes.

 \begin{thm} Let $d \geqslant 17$.
 There exists a Zariski-open subset $U \subset \mathbb{P}^{N_d^3}$ in the parameter space of degree-$d$ surfaces in $\mathbb{P}^3$ with the following property: for each $a \in U$, there exists a proper subvariety $S_a$ in the first level $X_{a,1}$ of the Demailly--Semple tower for the surface $X_a\subset \mathbb{P}^3$ such that: \begin{enumerate} \item The family $\{ S_a \}_{a \in U}$ depends algebraically on the parameter $a \in U$; \item For every entire curve $f \colon \mathbb{C} \to X_a$, its lift $f_{[1]} \colon \mathbb{C} \to X_{a,1}$ satisfies $f_{[1]}(\mathbb{C}) \subset S_a$. \end{enumerate} \end{thm}